 1. Prepare Form IR8A to include the conditional payment made in advance, but exclude details of the refund.

 2. Provide details of the refund using the excel template below.
-(Explanatory notes and examples are provided under the "Notes" worksheet in the file) Refund of advanced payment template (28KB)
+(Explanatory notes and examples are provided under the "Notes" worksheet in the file) Refund of advanced payment template (XLS,28KB)

-3. Forward the template to IRAS by email when you issue the Form IR8A or transmit employment income electronically to IRAS.
+3. Send the template to IRAS by email when you issue the Form IR8A or transmit employment income electronically to IRAS.

-4. Inform employee that the sum refunded will be allowed as a deduction in the year of refund.
+4. Inform the employee that the refunded amount will be allowed as a deduction in the year of refund.

 Encashment of unutilised leave